-Malunggay – Scientific name: Moringa oleifera Lam.
+Malunggay Benefits – Scientific name: Moringa oleifera Lam.

 English: Horse raddish tree